 Cubans don’t fear losing health insurance because health care is completely free.
 Despite not having access to updated equipment and medicine, it’s considered one of the best systems in the world.
 Cuba has more doctors than other Western countries – 591 doctors per 100,000 people (Canada only has 214) even life expectancy is 78.3 (the US has 77.9).
 Unfortunately greater accessibility comes with long line ups and waiting lists but I think this is more a structural problem than it is a Cuba problem (Canada shares the same dilemma).
 Sometimes gifts of rice and sugar help.

 If you measure poverty on things like debt, starvation or homelessness, then Cuba is not a typical poor country.
 The average (albeit very low) salary is 460CUP (US $20) per month which Lianne, one of the locals we met tells us

-it is not enough to save but just enough to live
+A Cuban salary is not enough to save but just enough to live

 Life in Cuba is not, by any means, an easy one but they don’t suffer the same deprivations found in other places.
 Everyone is guaranteed a job and if you work at a state-job, you’re given a free car and sometimes a virtually mortgage-free home.
 One of the newest changes from Raul Castro’s presidency allows Cubans to be their own entrepreneurs by owning and running their own restaurant, or renting a room in their home to tourists.
 We ate at a local Cuban paladar and stayed in a Cuban’s home (casa particulare).
 This is giving Cubans hope for change and confidence to be independent entrepreneurs.
 Cuban life is very simple and while they may not enjoy the excess or abundance we’re spoiled with in North America, they are a very hard-working and determined people to keep going.

-Americans in Cuba.
 Cubans do like Americans.
 And tourists for that matter.
 Even though the US and Cuban governments are at odds with one another, Cuban people are always eager to relate, communicate, and engage with outsiders no matter the differences.
 We have never met a more hospitable people who stop to say hello or ask you where you’re from.
 They were just as curious about us as we were of them.

 The Catedral de la Habana was built sometime in the 1700s and is one of the most beautiful examples of Baroque architecture with European influence.
 It’s believed to have been inspired by Tuscan, French, and Spanish artists of its time.
 Both the cathedral and Old Havana where it stands are declared UNESCO World Heritage sites but to me, Havana was a city like no other place I had ever experienced.